DeepanshiMalik/The-Sparks-Foundation-Tasks/Iris KMeans Clustering/Readme.md

-Unsupervised Machine Learning - Iris Dataset
+# Prediction using Unsupervised ML
 ---

 * ***Task:*** From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.